theo-armour/2020/pages/doing-knowing-being/archive/journal.md

 A building is a judgment about the way thing should be

 Cooking is a series of PJAs

 1. We preceive that we are hungry
-2. We decide to cook somthing
+2. We decide to cook something
 3. We search for a good recipe

 Then